mjhea0/bottle-plotly-python/blog.md

   $ pip install -r requirements.txt
   ```

-4. Navigate to [https://www.plot.ly/api](https://www.plot.ly/api), sign up for a new account, sign in, and then create a new API key.
+4. Navigate to [https://www.plot.ly/api](https://www.plot.ly/api), sign up for a new account, sign in, and then create a new API key:

   ![plotly_api](https://raw.github.com/mjhea0/bottle-plotly-python/master/images/plotly.png)